Return to Erdös Number Project home page.

 Here is a message from another biologist, Bruce Kristal, who has Erdös number 2 and lots of coauthors, which may provide useful hints for other searchers in this area: “I recently published with D Frank Hsu (Erdös number 1), and I am writing to briefly point out some potential implications of this that Frank and I found very interesting.
 Specifically, I am a biologist who works across several areas.
 Because of this, I have published with, among others, major figures in research on AIDS, aging, neurologic injury and neurodegeneration, and nutritional epidemiology.
 I believe that one of the neuroscientists I have published with, M. F. Beal, is among the most highly cited in this area.
 In the last area, nutritional epidemiology, I am on one (position) paper with many of the world leaders, including Walter Willett.
 Walt has over 1000 publications and was recently named as the most highly cited biomedical researcher in the last decade.
 Likewise, Frank is a computer scientist with ties in both mathematics and information retrieval as well as some biology citations.
 I mention these because Frank and I have discussed, among other issues, whether I may serve as a ‘weak link’ of sufficient breadth to impact the overall network structure both within biology and between biology and these other areas of math and computer science.
 Koonin is clearly more prolific than I am, but our fields may be sufficiently different to complement.”
 Interested people can contact him directly.

-For other links in the neuroscience area (and clinical medicine), see Jonathan Victor's Erdös number page.
-For a nice discussion of Erdös numbers in physics, see Barbecue Joe Marasco's Erdös number page.
+For other links in the neuroscience area (and clinical medicine), see Jonathan Victor’s Erdös number page.
+For a nice discussion of Erdös numbers in physics, see Barbecue Joe Marasco’s Erdös number page.
+The philosophers' web shows influential relationships in that field.

 Felipe Voloch found what seems to be the oldest mathematicican known to have a finite Erdös number, Richard Dedekind (1831-1916).
 His number is at most 7, via this path: H. Weber – W. Jacobsthal – R. Fuchs – L.Hopf – A. Einstein – E. Straus – P. Erdös.
 Some of these collaborations might not meet the usual standard for mathematical research, however (education-oriented works or handbooks).
 On the other hand, there is a clear path of length 4 to David Hilbert (1862-1943), via R. Courant – K. Friedrichs – H. N. Shapiro – P. Erdös; and a path of length 3 to Georg Frobenius (1849-1917), via I. Schur – G. Szegö – P. Erdös.

-We would like to acknowledge and thank the dozens of people, too numerous to mention by name, who have written in with suggestions, additions, and corrections to these lists.
+We would like to acknowledge and thank the dozens of other people, too numerous to mention by name, who have written in with suggestions, additions, and corrections to these lists.
 We would appreciate further help from anybody with relevant information.

 Nobel Prize winners